Skip to content

 Saving to: “auln-Ljo3y8HMUl91”

-auln-Ljo3y8HMUl91 100%[=============================================>] 3.21M --.-KB/s Time 0.06s
+auln-Ljo3y8HMUl91 100%[=============================================>] 3.21M --.-KB/s in 0.06s

-2021-09-16 22:40:27 (50.4 MB/s) - Saved “auln-Ljo3y8HMUl91” [3363192/3363192])
+2021-09-16 22:40:27 (50.4 MB/s) - “auln-Ljo3y8HMUl91” saved [3363192/3363192])

 wget http://172.16.35.143:8089/api/v1/al/auln-Ljo3y8HMUl91 0.00s user 0.02s system 0% cpu 18.321 total